 B. Develop an understanding that it is not the destiny of Israelis and Palestinians to keep on killing each other, this can stop by talking to each other.

-After watching videos of Maine Summer Camp and Desmond Tutu’s talk, students discuss what they think might be the first steps towards peace.
+After watching the video of Desmond Tutu’s talk, students discuss what they think might be the first steps towards peace.
 This would be a good time to remind students of the ground rules they created in the first section of this unit.